 - Cash to Cash Cycle Time: How long it takes to deliver an order after the customer makes a purchase.

-- Supply Chain Cycle Time: The time taken to fulfil an order if the item is unavailable.
+- Supply Chain Cycle Time: The time taken to fulfill an order if the item is unavailable.

 - Cost of goods sold: A measure of the inventory turnover against profit.